Sharon Woods

 Can we observe the work?

-Yes, there will be an observation point at the harbor.
+Yes, there is an observation point at the harbor.

 Why is Great Parks dredging Sharon Lake now?